Contents Home Top Prev Next

 There are three types of locus indicators:

-<f17r.N,@Ab> | This is the start of a piece of text of locus type 'Ab'.
-The value of N must increase monotonously, starting at 1, for each page. @ is a placeholder for various different symbols, which is explained in the detailed format description.
-The locus type Ab is explained further in Table 10 below. |
+<f17r.N,@Ab> This is the start of a piece of text of locus type 'Ab'.
+The value of N must increase in the course of each page, but skipping loci is allowed. @ is a placeholder for various different symbols, which is explained in the detailed format description.
+The locus type Ab is explained further in Table 10 below.

 Table 9: the IVTFF locus definition (format)